 Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

-From the small village of Sary-Mogol, hikes to Lenin Peak base camp can be organized, without the need for technical equipment or mountaineering experience.
-That was my intention: to get as close as possible, to see the mountain up close, to walk among yurts and through immense valleys, and to marvel at the power of the surroundings without having to climb everything.
+From the small village of Sary-Mogol, hikes to the Lenin Peak base camps can be arranged without the need for technical equipment or mountaineering experience.

 Vista panorámica desde Traveler Pass durante el trekking al campamento base del Lenin Peak